lunixbochs/usercorn/README.md

 You need [Unicorn](http://www.unicorn-engine.org/) installed to use this.

-Usercorn has two implementations: Go and Python.
-The Go variant is more advanced, faster (+10x), and more stable, but harder to script.

 *Go Instructions*

 *The latest stable version of Go is recommended for performance and compatibility reasons.*